 In my spare time, I enjoy writing, reading, scrapbooking/art projects, music, traveling, and spending time with family and friends.

-University of Michigan-Dearborn - BA, Journalism
+Undergraduate Degree: University of Michigan-Dearborn - Bachelor in Arts, Journalism

 Elementary School Math

 High School English

 Study Skills and Organization